Eventonomy

 • RSVPs - going / maybe / no / waitlist, with guests and an optional capacity cap.

 • Custom RSVP questions - short text, paragraph, dropdown, or checkbox, required or optional.
+The site owner writes one shared question bank; each event picks which of those questions it asks.

 • Guest RSVPs - name + email flow with a magic management link (no account needed).